 Neale & Fhima believes the first step toward helping consumers assert their lemon law rights is to make sure they understand what those rights entail.
 Below you will find a list of issues that the lemon law does not cover.
 Whether an exclusion applies to the facts of a given case requires an evaluation by an experienced attorney.
+By understanding lemon law, you can better navigate these issues.
 We provide this service without charge to California residents.
 Contact our lemon law attorneys today to learn more.

 The lemon law is designed to give vehicle owners the ability to enforce the terms of their factory warranty.
 Since all new vehicles sold in California come with a factory warranty, consumers who discover a mechanical defect prior to expiration of the warranty period will normally be covered.

 A few additional rules apply, however.
 The warranty must:

 What if a car salesperson withholds or misrepresents facts about a vehicle that affect its value?
 Had the customer known the truth, the customer would have paid less for the vehicle, or perhaps avoided the purchase altogether.
 Surely the law provides a remedy in this situation, right?